Camino del Norte

 As long as you have walked at least 100km and got stamps for every day on the Camino you are eligible for your credencial.
 These stamps can be found in cafes, bars, albergues, churches and just about anywhere pilgrims stop.

 The rule of thumb is to get at least 2 stamps per day.
+I had some days with only 1 stamp and some with power 4.
+Stick to the 2 stamps a day and you will be ok.

 The passport office in Santiago is the place all finishing Pilgrims go to get their documentation and this can be found at the following address: